• Skip to primary navigation

 • Boil, stirring every couple minutes, for 10 minutes.
 (Be sure to reduce the heat if the syrup looks like it will boil over.)

-• Stir together 2 tablespoon water and 1 tablespoon cornstarch and pour it into the boiling syrup.
+• Stir together 2 Tablespoons water and 1 Tablespoon cornstarch and pour it into the boiling syrup.
 Continue cooking, stirring frequently, until the syrup thickens.
 (This should take 2 to 4 minutes more.
 If you’re going to leave the strawberry pieces in the syrup, you can choose to continue cooking the syrup for a few minutes longer to let the strawberry pieces reach a softer texture.)

 • Optional: If you want to strain out the strawberries, pour the syrup through a sieve.
 Do not press on the strawberries (this will cause your syrup to be cloudy).